mrotaru/data/javascript-prototypes/index.md

 ### Constructor Functions

-In JavaScript, **any** function becomes a constructor when called with `new`.
+In JavaScript, almost **any** function becomes a constructor when called with `new`.
 As we saw previously, even a function like `function foo () {}` will still return a new object, prototype-linked to `foo.prototype`.
+The most notable exception consists of arrow functions, which cannot be called with `new`.

 Just before executing a constructor call, JavaScript will create a brand new object and it will set `this` to point to it for the duration of the